 Because this is a cultured product, it is important that everything is clean.
 The Instant Pot is made of stainless steel and glass, so it is easy to sterilize before starting.
 Remove the sealing ring on the Instant Pot lid.
 Thoroughly wash the sealing ring, the inner pot and the lid with very hot water and put the sealing ring back on.

 Start with milk that is not near its expiration date.
-Boiling the milk may not be required, but it will produce a thicker yogurt.
+Boiling the milk may not be required, but it will produce a thicker product.
 Use the boil setting on the yogurt setting to bring the temperature of the milk above 180 degrees F and then let it cool to below the optimum temperature before adding the starter culture.
-This will kill any unwanted bacteria, and also help produce a thicker yogurt.
+This will kill any unwanted bacteria, and also help produce a thicker product.
 The temperature and time combination for pasteurization, according to the USDA, “a minimum for milk is 161 degrees F for at least 15 seconds.”

 The milk and starter culture must be kept at a constant temperature where the culture will thrive.
 If it is a mesophilic variety, it needs to be kept between 68 and 100 degrees F. The low setting on the Instant Pot is 91 degrees F, so this setting will work.
 If it is thermophilic, it needs to be kept between 105-115 degrees F. The medium setting on the Instant Pot will maintain a constant temperature of 115 degrees F.